bubdm/etlbox.docu/ETLBoxDocu/articles/transformations/lookup_data.md

 #### Manual lookup in RowTransformation

-Before we start digging deeper into the lookup, we could use a RowTransformation to achieve the lookup.
+Before we start digging deeper into the lookup, we could use a RowTransformation to achieve something similar like lookup.
 The RowTransformation could look like this:

 ```C#